diyarayaroth/SAMTreatment/README.md

+## 🔄 About This Repo

+This is a clean public release of the SAMTreatment app.

+A previous version of this repo included sensitive credentials and has been deleted for security reasons.
+This version contains only secure, public-ready code.

+## 🧑 Original Author

+Developed by Diya Rayaroth
+Founder, Tech4Giving — Using technology for mental health and social impact

 # SAMTreatment

 **SAMTreatment** is a free and confidential web-based application built to help individuals and families find mental health and substance abuse treatment facilities across the United States.
 It integrates directly with the official [SAMHSA (Substance Abuse and Mental Health Services Administration)](https://www.samhsa.gov/) API to ensure that users have access to verified, up-to-date information.